sudoheader/sudoheader.github.io/index.md

 BTW I use [Arch](https://archlinux.org)

 And [vim](https://vim.org) but I have grown accustomed to using [VSCodium](https://vscodium.com/)---a FOSS implementation of VSCode.
-WIth vim keybindings of course.
+With vim keybindings of course.

 Install the Python extension from Microsoft.